Dilapidation Report Guide Australia

 - Be annotated where helpful — arrows pointing to cracks, circles around damage areas

-- Include scale reference where relevant — a ruler or crack gauge next to cracks
+- Include a scale reference where relevant — a ruler or crack gauge next to cracks

 Conducting the inspection